 Practical Motorhome is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more.

-The best heaters for a campervan:
+The best heater for a campervan:

 Russell Hobbs RHPH2001